Rule Builder.2025

 Instead of asking users to assemble logic more freely, the final concept scaffolded the experience so the product felt safer and easier to trust.

-In follow up testing, the guided builder improved time to create a rule by about 50%.
-Users also reported feeling more confident, especially because the clearer structure and confirmation steps reduced anxiety about publishing something wrong.
+In follow-up testing with the same five participants, the guided builder cut rule-creation time by about half.
+They also reported feeling more confident, mainly because the clearer structure and confirmation steps reduced the fear of publishing something wrong.

 Trust but Verify